Oil and Gas Terms Beginning with “F” — Page 4

 flocnoun

-A surface exhibiting evidence of an abrupt increase in water depth, separating younger from older strata.
-The surface may also display evidence of minor submarine erosion.
-It forms in response to an increase in water… Read more →
+A flooding surface in sequence stratigraphy is a sedimentary surface that exhibits evidence of an abrupt increase in water depth, separating younger strata above from older strata below — typically formed in response to… Read more →

 The process of allowing fluids to flow from the well following a treatment, either in preparation for a subsequent phase of treatment or in preparation for cleanup and returning the well to production.
 Read more →